You have no items in your cart. Want to get some nice things?Go shopping

 In fact, this month is a perfect time to celebrate all things homegrown.
-British Flowers Week takes place from 14th to 21st June, which is a campaign run by New Covent Garden Market (one of London’s best known wholesale flower and produce markets).
-Much like those advocating for slow food and preserving local culinary traditions and independent businesses, British Flowers Week encourages us to support local growers and focuses on celebrating the seasons and sustainability.
+British Flowers Week takes place from 26th to 30th June, which is a campaign run by New Covent Garden Market (one of London’s best known wholesale flower and produce markets).
+Much like those advocating for slow food and preserving local culinary traditions and independent businesses, British Flowers Week encourages us to support local slow flower growers and focuses on celebrating the seasons and sustainability.

-Elderflowers are also in abundance and a real favourite for foragers.
+And it’s the perfect time to forage elderflower.
 The frothy white flowerheads make delicious cordial that works well in a number of refreshing drinks and cocktails, especially when paired with mint.
-Read our elderflower guide in our Slow Scrapbook for more inspiration.

 - Stewed rhubarb recipe

 - Orzo with broad beans, basil and feta